 That was a lot of text and no visuals.
 It’s about time to insert some stock photo about learning, am I right?

 #2.
 Cardio + podcast

-When I go to the gym, I do a 60-80 minute cardio session during which I do a fast-paced walk maximum uphill.
-This gives me quite a good physical load (because I constantly climb uphill for more than an hour) but also I am able to remain focused in order to listen to the podcast.
+When I used to go to the gym, I was doing a 60-80 minute cardio session during which I did a fast-paced walk maximum uphill.
+This gave me quite a good physical load (because I constantly climb uphill for more than an hour) but also I was able to remain focused enough to listen to a podcast.

 I tried to listen to a podcast episode while doing a more intense workout session (with heavy-lifting, etc.).
 That decision did not go well.
-My brain was in “self-defense” mode and focused on surviving an exhausting workout (because the instructor was pushing hard) rather than carefully listening to the podcast and digesting new ideas I’ve heard.
+My brain was in “self-defense” mode and focused on surviving an exhausting workout (because the instructor was pushing hard) rather than carefully listening to the podcast and digesting new ideas.

-On the other hand, cardio (e.g. walking uphill) lets you put your body into an autopilot mode and then you can focus more on what is being broadcasted.
+On the other hand, cardio (e.g. walking uphill) lets you put your body into autopilot mode, and then you can focus more on what is being broadcasted.

 Usually, I listen either to Digital Analytics Power Hour (for analytics-related stuff) or Smart Passive Income podcast (business-related stuff that I have successfully applied to Analytics Mania).
 P.S. don’t be fooled by the title “Smart Passive Income”.
 It has nothing to do with “get rich quick” things and is actually valuable to those who want to get started with running a sustainable business (especially if you decide to go small) or scaling it.

 #3.
 30-60 minute learning window before going to bed